TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/Detailed Unit Window/$readme.txt

 of in this plugin.
 The only exception is Critical Avoid (CAv), which  is never named in SRPG Studio.
 If you want to change that name, change CRIT_AVOID_STAT on line 8 of 0_unitwindow-config.js.

+On the subject of critical avoid, if the unit has a skill that invalidates enemy crits, their critical avoid is given as a hyphen!
+If you'd rather that hyphen be something else, then you can edit MAX_CAV_TEXT in 0_unitwindow-config.js to the text of choice.
+(Not a lot can fit in that space, just so you're aware.)
+Or, if you don't like this option and would rather CAv always be displayed as-is, leave CAV_IS_UNIQUE as false in 0_unitwindow-config.js.

 Another option you have is to change ICONS_ONLY on line 9 of the same file to change the functionality!
 If you change that line to ICONS_ONLY = true; then instead of displaying the unit's equipped weapon, the icons of the first 5 items in the unit's inventory will be shown instead.